NucleusPowered/site-v2/docs/faqs.md

 If you get an error that states "An error occurred while running this command", or Nucleus does something weird when you perform an action, please do the following (make sure you have console and filesystem access):

-* Before you do all this, [you can join the Nucleus Discord channel](https://discord.gg/MC2mAuS) and ask if anyone else has seen the problem.
 * Make sure you are running the **latest** version of Nucleus.
 If you are not, try again with the latest.
 * Turn on Debug Mode: in `main.conf`, set `core.debug-mode` to `true` and run `/nucleus reload`.
 * [Load up the Nucleus issue tracker](http://github.com/NucleusPowered/Nucleus/issues), and search the issues to make sure